pestphp/docs/upgrade-guide.md

 #### Estimated Upgrade Time: 1-2 Minutes

 > We attempt to document every possible breaking change.
-Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.
+Since some of these breaking changes are in obscure parts of the framework, only a portion of these changes may actually affect your application.

 ### Updating Dependencies